vurentjie/cmp-gl/README.md

 The completion documentation for function calls is parsed from the gl4 xml files found at [KhronosGroup/OpenGL-Refpages](https://github.com/KhronosGroup/OpenGL-Refpages/tree/main/gl4).

-The completion for OpenGL constants (e.g GL_TRIANGLES, GL_VERTEX_ARRAY_SIZE, etc) is also added.
+The completion for OpenGL constants (e.g GL_TRIANGLES, GL_VERTEX_ARRAY_SIZE, etc) is also added but the documentation is omitted.

 Currently the completions will display for c/cpp filetypes.
+And are triggered when typing:
+- `gl` for function calls, e.g glEnable
+- `GL_` for prefixed constants

 ---